Learn about the basics of payroll processing and your obligations as an employer.

 Commission: Commission employees are paid by performance.
 Most often, these employees receive a percentage of their sales.
-Or they're paid by number of products or services sold.
-Federal and state law require the employee to get paid at least the minimum wage.
+Or they're paid by the number of products or services sold.
+Federal and state laws require the employee to get paid at least the minimum wage.

 Tips: The minimum wage for tipped employees is much less than the minimum wage for hourly employees.
 Tips can either be collected through the paycheck if the tip is paid by a credit card.
 Or can be collected directly from the employee if the tip is cash.

 Other compensations: There are a variety of other ways to pay your employees.
 Be sure to work with your state, business, and/or accountant to determine what types of compensation are needed.

 Pay your taxes

 Payroll taxes include the taxes withheld from your employees' paychecks and the taxes you pay as an employer.
 These taxes include the following: